vivo-community/vivo-data-distribution-api/README.md

 ## Purpose

-With the Data Distribution API, you create data feeds from your VIVO site simply by editing a configuration file.
+Create data feeds from your VIVO site just by editing a configuration file.

 Use the feeds to: